fabioduque/test_breeze_webapi/README.md

-# test_breeze_webapi
+# Test Breeze + Angular with WebAPI for backend
-Basic todo list with MS WebAPI and Breeze+AngularJs
+This is just a basic todo list to test Breeze + Angular.
+Web API 2 is used as backend.